bgandon/juli-to-slf4j/README.md

  - [A Short Guide To Hierarchical Class Loading](http://commons.apache.org/proper/commons-logging/tech.html#A_Short_Guide_To_Hierarchical_Class_Loading)

-When Logback is on the [System classpath](https://tomcat.apache.org/tomcat-8.0-doc/class-loader-howto.html#Class_Loader_Definitions), then any `ContextDetachingSCL` declared in a `web.xml` will be loaded by the System class loader.
-That's the rule, the child class loader used when parsing `web.xml` (and creating the web application) will delegate to its parent.
+When Logback is on the [System classpath](https://tomcat.apache.org/tomcat-8.0-doc/class-loader-howto.html#Class_Loader_Definitions), then any `ContextDetachingSCL` declared in a `web.xml` (for a waeapp that doesn't ship with Logback) will be loaded by the System class loader.
+That's the rule.
+The child class loader used when parsing `web.xml` (and creating the web application) will delegate to its parent.

 So `ContextDetachingSCL` will use its own class loader (the System class loader) to load the `ServletContextListener` interface that it implements.
 Right.
 But that one is _not_ on the System classpath!
 It belongs to Tomcat jars, so it's on Catalina's classpath instead.
 As a result, the `ServletContextListener` interface can only be reached by the (child) Catalina